-This training is sandwiched between two periods of interactive ABT-specific training at our base in State College, PA.
+This training is sandwiched between All-Nations Orientation and Team Launch, both at our base in State College, PA.

 All-Nations works with members-in-training to help them acquire the necessary training and contributes a percentage of financial support for training expenses.

 Each team member’s home church or sending church should be committed to providing support in many areas including prayer, finances, logistics, and communication.

 Typically, one sending church will give primary oversight to the church planting process.

 The Bible Translation and Church Planting Team

-ABT translators and other team members, whether working in medical or other community development roles, have one goal: to establish a local church with local leaders under the authority of Jesus Christ by His Spirit and His Word.
+All-Nations team members, whether working in translation or community development roles, have one goal: to establish a local church with local leaders under the authority of Jesus Christ by His Spirit and His Word.

 Discipling and church planting is the responsibility of all team members.

 The Bible translation, as well as any community development, serves this goal of church planting.
 This is why, in the illustration above, Bible translation and church planting are shown as a joint project.
-However, ABT will have primary oversight of the translation process, and the sending church will have primary jurisdiction in church-planting responsibilities.
+However, All-Nations will have primary oversight of the translation process, and the sending church will have primary jurisdiction in church-planting responsibilities.

-Interested in serving on an ABT church-planting team?
+Interested in serving on an All-Nations church-planting team?